taoensso/faraday/README.md

 #### Option 1 - Run a local DDB instance

-First thing is to make sure you've got a DynamoDB Local instance up and running.
-Follow the [instructions from AWS][https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html] (don't worry, you basically just download a JAR file and run it).
+First thing is to start a DynamoDB Local instance.
 Once DynamoDB Local is up and running in your terminal, you should see something like:

 ```sh
 $ lein dynamodb-local